Gatún: Early history

-The name “El Gatún” appears in Spanish colonial era maps as the name of a village and river, though its uncertain when exactly the area was populated or named.
+The name “El Gatún” appears in Spanish colonial era maps as the name of a village and river, though it is uncertain when exactly the area was populated or named.
 The village was located on the west bank of the Chagres River near its present-day location.

 In 1671, the British pirate Henry Morgan and his men bivouacked close to Gatún after sacking and burning down the old Panama City.

-In the mid-19th century, Gatún was described as a sleepy village of 40 or 50 cane huts, on the edge of a broad savannah.
+In the mid-19th century, Gatún was described as a sleepy village whose people lived in 40 or 50 cane huts, on the edge of a broad savannah.
 On a hill overlooking the river were ruins of an old Spanish fort.

 The California Gold Rush of 1849 brought about dramatic changes to the isthmus of Panama, particularly to Gatún.
+Anxious to speed their passage to northern California, many North Americans and Europeans sailed to the isthmus to undertake an overland journey across it, and board other ships on the Pacific Ocean side headed to ports for the goldfirlds.

 All over Panama, rates for meals and lodging shot up overnight, fueled by increased demand and gold fever.
 Travelers going upriver on the Chagres stopped through Gatún, paying $2 a night for a hammock before proceeding on the often dangerous barge trip and overland mule ride to Panama City, from where they sailed on to San Francisco.